Bougeant/Home_Credit_default_risk/README.md

 * previous_application: this dataset contains the information regarding the previous credit applications at Home Credit by the customer,
 * POS_CASH_balance, credit_card_balance, installment_payments: these datasets contain the information regarding payments for Home Credit loans and credit card by the customer.

-For example, the figure below shows the average default rate by education level (on the left side), as well as the distribution of customers by education level (on the right side).
+For example, the figure below shows the average default rate by education level (left), as well as the distribution of customers by education level (right).

 <p align="center"><img src="./images/Education_feature.png"></p>

 The features in the main application dataset are used to create new features that may be more relevant to credit default risk than the existing features in this [notebook](https://github.com/Bougeant/Home_Credit_default_risk/blob/master/1%20-%20Application%20features.ipynb)), including:
 * the ratio between the credit total and the annuity (indicative of total credit duration),
 * debt to income ratio (indicative of the capacity to repay the loan),
-* the average credit institution score (between the three sources of credit score),
+* the average credit institution score (average of the three sources of credit score),
 * the estimated age at the end of the credit (from age and credit length),
 * the personal contribution (defined as the difference between the purchased goods and the credit).